-- 2. Do one of the following: - From the top menu, select Animation > Cell > Clear Exposure and Pull. - Right-click and select Exposure > Clear Exposure and Pull. - ▶ In the Xsheet toolbar, click the Clear Exposure and Pull 😤 button.
+- 2. Do one of the following: - From the top menu, select Animation > Cell > Clear Exposure and Pull. - Right-click and select Exposure > Clear Exposure and Pull.

 The exposure is reduced by the selected number of cells.

 Deleting Exposure

 You can delete a drawing's exposure in several ways.
 When you delete a drawing's exposure from the Timeline or Xsheet view, you are not deleting the actual drawing file.
 You can always retrieve it by typing its name again in a cell.